DDihanov/musiQ/README.md

 If you have any recommendations feel free to email me.
 </br>
-NOTE: If you fork/clone this repo, be sure to add
+NOTE: If you fork/clone this repo, be sure to add the following to your gradle.properties:

 </br>
 API_KEY = "YOUR_LASTFM_API_KEY"
 </br>
 API_SECRET = "YOUR_LASTFM_API_SECRET"
 </br>

-to your gradle.properties.